Jamelle Folsom: First Lady of Alabama

-Folsom met her future husband, Jim Folsom, while attending his campaign rally in Berry, Alabama, in 1946 when she was just seventeen years old.
+Folsom met her future husband, Jim Folsom, while attending his campaign rally in Berry, Alabama, in 1946 when she was seventeen years old.
 Jim Folsom's first wife, Sarah, had died in 1944 due to pregnancy complications, and he had been described at the time as one of Alabama's and the United States' most eligible bachelors.
 Jim Folsom saw Jamelle listening to his speech while sitting on the hood of a car.
 He quickly told the crowd, "they sure did have a lot of pretty girls in Berry, Alabama."
 After the rally, Folsom invited Jamelle to have a drink in a local drugstore and the two quickly began dating.
 Jim Folsom was elected Governor of Alabama later in 1946 and the pair continued dating for two years.
 In 1948, Jim and Jamelle eloped and were married by a probate judge, a friend of Governor Folsom's, in Rockford, Alabama.
 Jamelle Folson served as First Lady of Alabama for the remainder of his first term, beginning in 1948 According to an account by the retired Chairman of the University of Alabama's political science department, William Stewart, Jamelle Folsom played a major role in settling her husband's fast-paced lifestyle, "She seemed to calm him down and she was a very faithful companion to him for the rest of his life."
 Jamelle Folsom, who was twenty years younger than "Big Jim," had seven children, including Governor Jim Folsom, Jr., as well as two stepchildren from her husband's first marriage.
 All three of her sons were born during her tenures as First Lady.

 Folsom moved to Cullman, Alabama, in 1951 after her husband completed his first, non-consecutive term in office.
 State law, at the time, forbid any sitting, incumbent Governor from seeking re-election to a second, consecutive term.
 The Folsoms chose Cullman County to build up his political base in the Northern Alabama region.
 Jamelle Folsom resumed her duties as First Lady in Montgomery, Alabama, upon her husband's election to a second term.